karolsudol/flamingo/README.md

 - `Depositors` can exit positions at any time, and are not left with a toxic asset
 - `Allocators` large capital allocators who invest in distressed asset can snipe assets during market downtrends

-## Price Discovery
+# Price Discovery

-- `English Auction` provides most efficient mechanism of identifying NFT backed assets and their loan value
+- `English Auction` identifies NFT backed assets and their loan value
-- `Gradual Dutch Auction`enables the efficient sale of a distressed assets
+- `Gradual Dutch Auction` enables fire sale of a distressed assets
+- `Credit Auctions`

 # Example

-- you have just bought an appartment for $200k
+- you bought an appartment for $200k
 - and you have an opportunity to buy another, next door, for a market discount rate of 20%
 - you are convinced that you can rent it out for 2k a mnoth
 - you do not have cash